-White House Ruin Trail is a 2.7 mile moderately trafficked out and back trail located near Chinle, AZ and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible year-round.
+White House Ruin Trail is a 2.5 mile moderately trafficked out and back trail located near Chinle, Arizona that offers scenic views and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Nice historical and geological wonder

 Took my 5 year old son and 2 year old daughter here and did this hike.
 Very Cool area you feel as if you went back in time 1000 years and you just have so many questions.

 I didn't mind this hike, My wife on the other hand would not rate it very high, I would put this on the "hard" end of easy, especially if you do it in some heat, coming up can be rough in the heat, very little shade if any.
 Definitely enjoyable going down, once in the canyon, it's ok.
 My wife did not like the Indian sellers you have to walk by to see the ruins, or the fact you are kept a pretty good distance away from them, with an ugly steel fence between you & the ruins (not great for pictures).
 It is the only way to see the canyon without hiring a guide, so from that perspective, to me it's kinda a must do unless you happy taking pictures from the overlooks looking down

 I grew up near the Canyon and it brings back memories of my childhood.
 Its a beautiful place to hike and I recommend doing it before sunset because the colors of the Arizona sky and the walls of canyon are amazing!

 Definitely worth it.
 The signs says it takes two hours but I did it in just over an hour.
 The views are beautiful and the history is fascinating.

 Pretty and fascinating trail.
 If you are a history buff this trail is a must!
 However, hats, sunblock and plenty of water is also a must.